Solidgate logo

 Here's the latest customer data in the US:

-- Nearly half of Gen Z (46%) and Millennials (47%) actively used BNPL in the past year.
+• Nearly half of Gen actively used BNPL in the past year.

-- More than six in 10 U.S. BNPL users hold multiple active BNPL loans simultaneously, reflecting an increasing dependence on installment-based credit.
+• More than U.S. BNPL users hold multiple active BNPL loans simultaneously, reflecting an increasing dependence on installment-based credit.

 BNPL initially gained the most traction in retail, helping remove the initial cost barrier and driving impulse purchases and higher basket sizes.